 Anti-inflammatories are used for a variety of reasons ranging from pain to heart disease.
 The most common OTC anti-inflammatories are called NSAIDS (non steroidal anti-inflammatory drugs) which means they do not contain cortisone.
 NSAIDS are generally labeled for the treatment of headaches and arthritis and would include drugs like aspirin, ibuprofen (Motrin), and naproxen (Aleve).
 Although it is not an NSAID, we will include acetaminophen (Tylenol) in this group as well.

-In dogs it is critical to use either baby aspirin or buffered aspirin in order to prevent GI side-effects.
+In dogs it is critical to use either baby aspirin or buffered aspirin in order to prevent GI side-effects, in case aspirin has been prescribed by their doctor.
 It is important to note that coated aspirin is not the same as buffered aspirin.
 Cats lack the ability to quickly metabolize aspirin, so small doses last for several days.
 In fact, aspirin is only given to cats once or twice weekly.
 A critical point to remember: never give acetaminophen (Tylenol) to cats!

 Antihistamines are chemicals which block the effect of histamine, a chemical released in the body during allergic reactions.
 The most common use of antihistamines in veterinary medicine is for itchy skin symptoms, but might also be used for respiratory problems and for insect bites.

 The most commonly used OTC antihistamines include diphenhydramine (Benadryl), clemastine (Tavist), Loratadine (Claritin), and chlorpheniramine.
 If your veterinarian directs you to use an OTC antihistamine, be certain to examine the label closely and be sure the product does not contain a decongestant.
 Many human cold and flu medicines contain antihistamines and decongestants, usually pseudoephedrine, which creates undesirable side-effects in animals.